 Once TMPA reached the milestone of full capacity, focus changed to maintaining sustained,

 reliable operations.
 This effort was successful and TMPA began to have longer and

 longer runs online, with consistently increasing net generation.
 In 1987 TMPA, in

 an attempt to stay progressive in an ever-changing industry, began test burns of

 Powder River Basin (PRB) coal, which is cleaner and produces less sulfur and ash

 than lignite coal.
 TMPA completed an initial test burn of PRB with different blends

-Among other improvements were the rail loop expansion, an addition of a rotary car
+Among the improvements were the rail loop expansion, an addition of a rotary car

 dumper, modifications of coal reclaim and fire protection systems.
 In April 1996

-TMPA began to run fully on PRB and the lignite mine was closed.
-As appropriate,
+TMPA began to run fully on PRB and the lignite mine was closed and,

 TMPA acquired the reclamation responsibility for the mine.
 This higher quality fuel